NCIP/caelmir/README.md

 Welcome to the caELMIR Project!
 ===============================

-caELMIR provides the pre-clinical scientist with a data management system to record experimental data. caELMIR is developed using Java and requires Apache Ant for building.
+caELMIR provides the pre-clinical scientist with a data management system to record experimental data.
+It is developed using Java and requires Apache Ant for building.

 caELMIR is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.